maghead/maghead/UPGRADE.md

 $author = $author->createAndLoad(array( 'name' => 'Z' , 'email' => 'z@z' , 'identity' => 'z' ));
 ```

+5. Fix `create` and `find` logics:

+    - BaseModel::create now returns Result object directly and don't reload
+    created data to the object itself.

+    - BaseModel::find now returns the found record instead of load the data
+    to the object itself.

 UPGRADE TO 2.0
 ======================